ga-wdi-lessons/react-redux/readme.md

 # Intro to Redux

 ## Learning Objectives
+  - Use React-Redux to centralize and manage application-state
-  - Identify how Redux leverages unidirectional data-flow and immutability
+  - Explain the importance of unidirectional data-flow and immutability for Redux's event history
-  - Explain the role of the store in a React app and how it influences the architecture of a React app
+  - Explain the role of the store
-  - Explain the roles of actions and the reducer
+  - Explain the roles of actions and the reducer, how this influences the architecture of a React app
-  - Explain what problem Redux Solves
+  - Describe application-state in terms of plain JavaScript objects `{}`

 # What is Redux?
 (0:05, 5 min)

-Redux is a state management library.
-It solves the problem of having a bunch of localized component states by funneling them into a central hub.
+We've begun to think in React, breaking down a UI into components.
+We've also been introduced to the idea of different types of components--often, components will have `state`, though not all components will.

-This really begins to become an issue for developers as applications scale, increasing in complexity and size.
+However, if we had a lot of stateful components, we can easily imagine the stress of having to be aware of the state of say even a dozen components.
+This really begins to become an issue particularly for teams of developers, as their applications scale, or increase in complexity and size.

+Each component could potentially have its own state, creating a stressful scenario where we might be tempted to litter our applications with `console.log()` statements.
+This approach does not scale very well, is cumbersome, gives us limited insight into our applications, and creates a lot of noise in the browser console.
+Using `console.log()` has its place but Redux offers us a much better solution to the problem of having fragmented or decentralized application-state.

+Redux solves this problem by centralizing and managing state.
+It does so by funneling component states into a central hub.
-Redux is extremely opinionated and entails writing applications with heavy limitations.

-The limits Redux imposes don't necessarily restrict what you write so much as how you write it.
+It's essentially a state management library that can be used in pretty much any JavaScript front-end views library or framework.
+Redux is extremely opinionated and entails writing applications with significant limitations.
+These limits imposed by Redux don't restrict what you write, so much as *how* you write it.

-With the [Redux Devtools Chrome Extension](https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd?hl=en), we have the ability to see and interact with the data in our programs as if it were a movie we could pause, play, rewind, and fast-forward.
+There is also an extremely useful [Redux Devtools Chrome Extension](https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd?hl=en), which gives us the ability to see and interact with the data in our programs as if it were a movie we could pause, play, rewind, and fast-forward.

 **Take a moment to install the [Redux Devtools Chrome Extension](https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd?hl=en)**